As if having a baby was not stressful enough!

-Bobby came after Dad got promoted so Mom could take more time off of work to be with two kids, and now with number three…the SURPRISE on the way and coming very soon, they are taking it in stride.
+Bobby came after dad got promoted so mom could take more time off work to be with two kids, and now with number three, the SURPRISE on the way and coming very soon, they are taking it in stride.

 One child will cry all night that first year and then with number two they’ll sleep so soundly that you find yourself getting up in the middle of the night just to check to see if they’re still there.

 Getting to be “Mommy” to a real baby brother was right up her alley.
-There were none of the sibling rivalries one might hear about between those two.
+None of the sibling rivalries one might hear about between those two.

 This can be a challenge, so what can Mom and Dad do to help their daughter adjust?

-Mom spends her days lately pouring through books and online articles on what to do to help her daughter accept that there is going to be another human.
+Mom spends her days lately pouring through books and online articles on what to do to help her daughter accept that there will be another human.
 A human who needs more of her time and attention.

 Helping Older Siblings Cope With a New Baby – Tips

-First of all, let’s get Tara a copy of “What to Expect the First Year“, by Heidi Murkoff and Sharon Mazel.
+First, let’s get Tara a copy of “What to Expect the First Year” by Heidi Murkoff and Sharon Mazel.

 It’s actually a great book for young adults with new babies in the home as well as for new Moms.

-It is revised as well, so there is often new and engaging information about what her little sister and brother are actually going through that makes them act the way they do.
+It is revised as well, so there is often new, and engaging information about what her little sister and brother are going through that makes them act the way they do.

-For instance, they aren’t just a gross little snot monster, crying inconsolably with boogers running down their face and over their lips.
+For instance, they aren’t just gross little snot monsters, crying inconsolably with boogers running down their face and over their lips.
 They may be teething.
 This issue is explained in the book.

 This book can show your teen how to have empathy towards their younger siblings.

-There is another good book listed in the references below and there also many great books you can find on Amazon and by visiting your public library.
+There is another good book listed in the references below, and there are also many great books you can find on Amazon and by visiting your public library.

-This is important, If you are lucky enough to live in a big house it would, of course, be wise to keep them separated for obvious reasons.
+T.his is important.
+If you are lucky enough to live in a big house, it would be wise to keep them separated for obvious reasons.

 Babies crying at night get you up of course, but Tara needs her beauty sleep.

-On the other hand, babies don’t like loud sounds so, Tara’s favorite rock music is fine for her at ear-bleed levels and necessary for homework time, but Baby probably wouldn’t enjoy it so much.
+On the other hand, babies don’t like loud sounds, so Tara’s favorite rock music is fine for her at ear-bleed levels and necessary for homework time, but your baby probably wouldn’t enjoy it so much.

-If your teen and new baby share a room because of home size there are ways you can give your teen the illusion of having their own place.
+If your teen and new Baby share a room because of home size, there are ways you can give your teen the illusion of having their place.

 Use room dividers.

-There are many inexpensive ones you can find today and on places like Pinterest, you can find ways to even make your own.
-You can also hang a sheet to divide the room so they have their own “part” of the room.
+You can find many inexpensive ones today, and on places like Pinterest, you can find ways even to make your own.
+You can also hang a sheet to divide the room to have their own “part” of the room.

-Let them paint their part in their own choice of colors and use their own decor to further the idea that this is their own space and not for the Baby.
+Let them paint their part in their own choice of colors and use their decor to further the idea that this is their own space and not for the baby.

 There are ways to deal with these situations.
 The first of which is communication.

-Closer to the arrival you might ask her if she would like to help in picking out items her Sister will need like clothes, toys, etc.
+Closer to the arrival, you might ask her if she would like to help pick out items her sister will need, like clothes, toys, etc.

-The idea here is to let her know that the change in things is about the whole family and not just about the Baby.
+The idea here is to let her know that the change in things is about the whole family, not just the baby.